 Risk of harm to children and young people as they use the internet has attracted considerable public, research and policy attention.
-The fast pace of technological and social change has made it hard for parents, teachers and child welfare services to keep up with risky adolescent practices or to intervene in shaping norms of acceptable or unsafe behaviour.
+The fast pace of technological and social change has made it hard for parents, teachers and child welfare services to keep up with risky adolescent practices or to intervene in shaping norms of acceptable or unsafe behavior.
 With the goal of producing evidence useful to policy making, this article has addressed two pressing concerns.
 First, it has distinguished the incidence of risk (here, the receipt of sexual messages online) from the incidence of harm (here, reported upset from receiving such messages).
 Second, it has examined which factors predict risk and which factors predict harm in order to pinpoint which adolescents are particularly at risk of harm.
 Building on prior theories of risk and protective factors operating in adolescence generally, particularly as these may undermine or contribute to resilience, we tested contrasting hypotheses that could account for risk and harm within a large sample of 11-16 year old internet users.

 The risk of receiving a range of sexual messages increases with age from 11 to 16 years, as expected from prior research, but the finding for gender (slightly more boys encountering the risk of receiving sexual messages) qualifies prior findings of no notable gender differences.
 As predicted, risk was greater among those higher in sensation seeking and in psychological difficulties.
-How adolescents behave on and offline also makes a difference: those engaging in more risky offline and online activities (controlling for internet usage in general) were more likely to receive sexual messages online.
-Adding the behavioural variables reduced the effect of the psychological variables and age, suggesting that the behavioural variables mediate the effect of the psychological ones and age.
+How adolescents behave on-and offline also makes a difference: those engaging in more risky offline and online activities (controlling for internet usage in general) were more likely to receive sexual messages online.
+Adding the behavioral variables reduced the effect of the psychological variables and age, suggesting that the behavioral variables mediate the effect of the psychological variables and age.
 That is, adolescents who are older as well as those with psychological difficulties and with sensation seeking tendencies are more likely to take risks offline and online and, in consequence, they are more likely to receive sexual messages online.
-How adolescents behave both on and offline seems to matter more or less equally.
-These findings on the connection among risk behaviours and their association with more general demographic and personality factors supports our initial notion of a common factor underlying various kinds of adolescents' risk behaviours which might affect the occurrence of one particular risk (here sexual messaging).
+How adolescents behave both on-and offline seems to matter more or less equally.
+These findings on the relations among risk behaviors and their association with demographic and personality factors support our initial notion of a common factor underlying diverse adolescent